12 Best Product Analytics Books to Read in 2024

 Why This Book is a Must-Read:

-Many organizations still rely on experience and the intuition of key personnel to drive business decisions.
+Many organizations still rely on key personnel’s experience and intuition to drive business decisions.
 In this book, Thomke demonstrates that the best ideas have been those that fly in the face of experience and that good ideas are even easier to identify through experimentation.

 Experimentation Works doesn’t focus on the nitty-gritty of running an experiment.
-It serves as more of a high-level guide to how you can encourage your organization to embrace experimentation and shows why you should do this.
+It serves as more of a high-level guide to encouraging your organization to embrace experimentation and shows why you should do this.

 3. Naked Statistics: Stripping the Dread from the Data by Charles Wheelan